tracel-ai/burn/burn-ndarray/README.md

-# Burn-tch
+# Burn-NdArray

-Tch backend for burn.
+NdArray backend for burn.